Healthcare

 www.memorialhealth.com

-Memorial Health in Savannah, Georgia, is a nonprofit, two-state healthcare organization that serves 35 counties in southeast Georgia and southern South Carolina.
-The system includes Memorial University Medical Center -- a 530-bed academic hospital, primary and specialty care physician practices, a major medical education program, business and industry services, and a 24-hour nurse call center.
+Memorial Health in Savannah, Georgia, is a two-state healthcare organization that serves 35 counties in southeast Georgia and southern South Carolina.
+The system includes Memorial Health University Medical Center, a 655-bed academic hospital, as well as primary and specialty care physician practices, a major medical education program, and business and industry services.

 St. Joseph’s/Candler Health System